-- ?
-To increase the number of nazims who support women's maternal health initiatives by devoting more resources. - ?
+- •?
+Number of journalists •?
+To increase the number of nazims who support women's maternal health initiatives by devoting more resources. - •?
 To increase the number of parliamentarians who advocate MNCH.

 Orientations/briefings/advoc acy kits: PAIMAN will develop an advocacy kit that highlights costs of maternal and newborn mortality to families, communities, and the country.
-Included will be a 10-minute video presentation, fact sheets, and supporting materials.
+Included will be a Under Pakistan's present 10-minute video presentation, fact sheets, and supporting materials.

-Theatrical performances: PAIMAN will create a live theater piece that juxtaposes the story of a woman who survives an obstetric emergency because her family took immediate action with a story of a woman who dies due to delays in recognizing danger signs and arranging transport.
+Theatrical performances: PAIMAN will create a live theater piece that juxtaposes the story of a woman who survives an obstetric emergency because her family took immediate action with a story of a woman who dies due to delays in inform and sensitize recognizing danger signs and arranging transport.